mlavi/hugo/content/draft/automatic_maturity_assessment.md

   Composite metric reported over time every quarter?
   Report with metric and largest failed questions becomes top ranked improvement tip.

-Be transparent with questions and scoring; team should only compare similar; this is informative, not punative Get management to assist in adoption.
+Be transparent with questions and scoring; team should only compare similar; this is informative, not punitive Get management to assist in adoption.
 Over time, questions may be added or change, scoring may be tweaked